 We all grew up looking at the food pyramid in our elementary school classes.
-Pasta and bread were on the bottom (no complaints here!), with the other food groups making their way to the top for a model of a balanced diet.
+Carbohydrates such as pasta and bread were on the bottom while other food groups, such as fruits, vegetables, proteins, and fats made up the rest of the food pyramid to create a model of a balanced diet.

 While most of us will have some version of the human food pyramid forever ingrained in our minds, we don’t often think about what a complete and balanced diet looks like for our dogs – at least not in the same way that we think about our own diets.
 We hear “complete and balanced” dog food all the time when talking about dog nutrition, but what does it really mean?
 How is it backed up?
-Is it a worthwhile standard?
+Is it a worthwhile standard to keep your dog healthy?
 And when it comes to our dogs' nutrition, how do we go about balancing it?

 Complete & Balanced Dog Food – What It Really Means